sergioq12/sergioq12/README.md

 - 👋 Hi, I’m @sergioq12
+- I am a future Software Engineer that loves participating in application development.
+I am more of a Backend Engineer :)
-- 👀 I’m interested in Web Development, Mobile Development with React Native
+- 👀 I’m interested in Web Development, Mobile Development with React and React Native
-- 🌱 I’m currently learning Mobile Development with React Native
+- 🌱 I’m currently learning Web Development with React
-- 💞️ I’m looking to collaborate on Projects related to React Native or Python related projects
+- 💞️ I’m looking to collaborate on Projects related to React, React Native, or Python related projects
 - 📫 How to reach me email: sergioxq12@gmail.com or my github account

 <!---